Climate change is increasing hunger and malnutrition

 Environmental Sustainability and Climate Action

-Our Environmental Sustainability and Climate Action (ESCA) Strategic Roadmap is a policy guidance framework in response to climate change, environmental degradation, and unsustainable farming practices, with a focus on these four areas:
+Our Environmental Sustainability and Climate Action (ESCA) Strategic Roadmap is a policy guidance framework in response to climate change, environmental degradation and unsustainable farming practices, with a focus on these four areas:

-• Farmer-Managed Natural Regeneration (FMNR) scale-up and ecosystem restoration for children and communities
+- Farmer-Managed Natural Regeneration (FMNR) scale-up and ecosystem restoration for children and communities,

-• Building sustainable agri-food systems for food and nutrition security
+- Building sustainable agri-food systems for food and nutrition security,

-• Integrating environmental stewardship and climate action across our operations and programmes
+- Integrating environmental stewardship and climate action across our operations and programmes.

 ENOUGH

-The ENOUGH Campaign is our global initiative dedicated to combating child hunger and malnutrition.
+The ENOUGH Campaign is our global initiative dedicated to combatting child hunger and malnutrition.
 By advocating for systemic transformation – from political commitment to locally-sourced, sustainable agropastoral programmes – we envision a top-to-bottom transformation in our approach to nutrition.
 ENOUGH aims to ensure that every child has the opportunity to grow up healthy and strong, free from the threat of hunger.

 Policy influencing